BCDigSchol/policedata/_pages/about.md

 ---
 layout: page
-title: About This Project
+title: About This Website
-permalink: about
+permalink: about_this_website
 show-title: false
 ---